-The city of Houston and Harris County have each received a direct allocation from the State's allocation at the direction of HUD.
-The amounts allocated to the city of Houston and Harris County for the initial \$5.024 billion were based on the amounts of unmet need calculated by HUD.
+The city of Houston and Harris County areas each received a direct allocation from the State's allocation at the direction of HUD.
+The amounts allocated to the areas of the city of Houston and Harris County for the initial \$5.024 billion were based on the amounts of unmet need calculated by HUD.
 The same methodology was used by HUD to determine the amount of the \$5.024 billion allocated to the State of Texas.
 The amounts were adjusted to account for the prior allocation to Harris County, the economic revitalization program, and state administration costs.
 Located in Appendix G (Section 13.1) is a table that identifies the adjustments made in the Initial Action Plan.
+Subsequent adjustments have been made through Amendment 7 to the amounts allocated to Harris County and the City of Houston reflecting the creation of state-run programs for homeowner assistance for residents located in the City of Houston and Harris County, as well as the creation of a rental housing program and economic revitalization program in the City of Houston, and the removal of some funds from the direct allocation received by Harris County, and the total removal of funds from the City of Houston.
+These adjustments are reflected in Appendix G (Section 13.1).
+Harris County or the GLO will manage these direct allocations.
+The State reserves the right to administer programs directly based on the performance and need in any subrecipient area.

 APA 2 allocated an additional \$652,175,000 in program funds provided by Public Law 115-123.
-The GLO allocated the funds to Harris County, the city of Houston, and the State of Texas by applying the same methodology used to allocate funds for the State HAP, as described in Section 12.1 Appendix F: Regional Methods of Distribution, but with Harris County and the city of Houston included.
+The GLO allocated the funds to the areas of Harris County, the city of Houston, and the State of Texas by applying the same methodology used to allocate funds for the State HAP, as described in Section 12.1 Appendix F: Regional Methods of Distribution, but with Harris County and the city of Houston included.